 Actual protocols are much more involved

 Prakash, Celine, and Arndt Von Haeseler.
-"An Enumerative Combinatorics Model for Fragmentation Patterns in RNA Sequencing Provides Insights into Nonuniformity of the Expected Fragment Starting-Point a of Computational Biology 24.3 (2017): 200-212.
+"An Enumerative Combinatorics Model for Fragmentation Patterns in RNA Sequencing Provides Insights into Nonuniformity of the Expected Fragment Starting-Point and Coverage Profile."
+Journal of Computational Biology 24.3 (2017): 200-212.